ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     docker run -i -t -p 8080 ITS_NAME /bin/bash
     service tomcat7 start

+Now instead of existing the container, detach from it back to your terminal by typing:

+    ctrl-p then ctrl-q

+(If you're using gnu screen, remember it's ctrl-a a ctrl-p, then ctrl-q)

-Now if you open another terminal and run docker ps you can see the forwarding in action.
+Now run docker ps you can see the forwarding in action.

     docker ps
     ID                  IMAGE               COMMAND             CREATED             STATUS              PORTS